danbrough/ipfs_mobile/README.md

-# IPFS Node implementation for Android
+# IPFS Node implementation for Android (and JVM)

 ## Description

-This is currently an android only library for embedding an ipfs node in your mobile app.
+This library allows you to embed an IPFS node into your android or JVM based application.

-If you are want to run an ipfs node on your android device then have a look at [KIPFS](https://github.com/danbrough/kipfs/tree/main/impl/android) which builds upon this library.
+For a higher level implementation have a look at [KIPFS](https://github.com/danbrough/kipfs/tree/main/android) which builds upon this library and also provides a client for accessing remote nodes.

 It's based on the [gomobile-ipfs](https://github.com/ipfs-shipyard/gomobile-ipfs) project and uses the [gomobile](https://github.com/golang/go/wiki/Mobile) tool to generate an android bundle.

-You can build the library to your local maven repo with:
+You can publish the library to your local maven repo with:
 ```bash
 ./gradlew publishToMavenLocal
 ```